I walked into Peets Coffee the other day (sounds like the beginning of a joke, doesn’t it?)

-The company behind this is called Back to the Roots (created by 2 recent UC Berkeley graduates) and they’ve come up with a pretty ingenious way to grow your own mushrooms while using recycled products.
+The company behind this product is called Back to the Roots (created by 2 recent UC Berkeley graduates) and they’ve come up with a pretty ingenious way to grow your own mushrooms while using recycled products.

-Consider the following list of facts, which are quite impressive:
+Consider the following list of impressive facts:

 1. These kits have diverted & recycled over 50,000 pounds of coffee grounds by transforming them into a rich soil used for growing the mushrooms.